Table of Contents

 zf create dbtable User user -f

-zf create dbtable User user --force-overwrite
+zf create dbtable User user --force-override

 The DbTable provider is also capable of creating the proper files by scanning the database configured with the above DbAdapter provider.